awsdocs/alexa-for-business-administration-guide/doc_source/using-cisco.md

 1. Choose the Alexa for Business room where the Cisco TelePresence endpoint is located and choose **Add**\.

 1. Choose **Rooms** and the name of the room where you just assigned the Cisco TelePresence endpoint\.

+1. Choose the gateway group to control your endpoint\.

 1. To have the endpoint available in your room, go to the **Smart Home devices** section and choose **Discover devices**\.